repasscloud/RPC-Applications-Manifests/.github/ISSUE_TEMPLATE/APP_REQUEST.md

 name: "\U0001F4BB New Application Request"
 about: "Request a new application \U0001F4BB."
 title: ''
-labels: 'i: app-request, i: needs triage'
+labels: 'i: app/new, i: needs triage'
 assignees: ''

 ---